 Obsessions are a symptom of an underlying anxiety disorder and materialize as a result of great stress such as severe emotional injury during childhood.
-In order to escape a world of intolerable psychological pain, the person suffering from obsessive love disorder escapes into a world of fantasy and obsession.
+In order to escape a world of intolerable psychological pain and other mental health problems, the person suffering from obsessive love disorder escapes into a world of fantasy and obsession.

 However, the object of the ‘obsessive love’ is idealized and misperceived as someone who can supply the emotional nurturance that the sufferer was denied as a child.

 A typical dysfunctional childhood the sufferer of the condition may have experienced is to have been rejected early on in life by his/her mother, causing intense psychological pain, and, very often too, to have had a father who was critical and disapproving.
 As a result of this, the neglected child grows up feeling worthless and inadequate.
 Indeed, so great is the experience of childhood trauma that psychological and emotional development has frequently become arrested at an early stage (so that, as an adult, the individual still has the emotional needs s/he did at the time his/her development became arrested).

 Therefore, as an adult, the emotionally damaged individual is very likely to experience constant failure when trying to form close relationships.
 Due to the instability of his/her relationship with his/her parents when a child, s/he will tend to be anxious and fearful in relation to attempts to form intimate bonds with others.

 A preoccupation with ‘ideal love’ may then develop and the sufferer of the condition can then become fixated on unavailable and emotionally inaccessible objects of this idealized love.

 FACTORS RELATED TO OBSESSIVE LOVE DISORDER :